All Episodes

 I'll have to ponder it.

-Oh, she's so funny.
+RC's so funny.

-Oh, she's getting a question from the media to answer some questions which she hasn't done in over a month.
+Oh, she's getting a question from the media to answer some questions, which she hasn't done in over a month.

 Well, you know what?

-I'll ponder it yet.
+I'll ponder it again.

 I'll put it on my list.

-And the rest of the drive-by's just eat it up.
+And the rest of the drive-bys just eat it up.

 As I say, I'm surprised they didn't chase Ed Henry all the way back to Des Moines and let him not get back on the press bus.

-How are you?
+Hi, how are you?

 Ladies and gentlemen, there are rare moments.

-Where I get introspective, and I seriously ask myself if I have lost touch with a sizable percentage of the American public.
+Nevertheless, they happen, rare though they may be, where I get introspective and I seriously ask myself if I have lost touch with a sizable percentage of the American public.

 It's usually, as I say, it's rare and it usually happens about an issue.